mubarizafzal/CCPS610-Assignment2/README.md

 2. Update `conn.php` with your SCS Oracle DB login/access credentials
 3. Serve the files on your PHP server with OCI8 installed
 4. Remember to have your SCS VPN enabled to access the database successfully

+##### Note

+- We updated our webpage after our presentation to include alert responses on the success or failure of an UPDATE or INSERT command